-Before using this medication, tell your doctor or pharmacist if you are allergic to norgestrel; or to other progestins (e.g., norethindrone); or if you have any other allergies.
-This product may contain inactive ingredients, which can cause allergic reactions or other problems.
+Before taking norgestrel, tell your doctor or pharmacist if you are allergic to it; or to other progestins (such as norethindrone); or if you have any other allergies.
+This product may contain inactive ingredients (such as tartrazine), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Some drugs may cause hormonal birth control to work less well by decreasing the amount of birth control hormones in your body.
 This effect can result in pregnancy.
 Examples include griseofulvin, modafinil, rifamycins (such as rifampin, rifabutin), St. John's wort, drugs used to treat seizures (such as barbiturates, carbamazepine, felbamate, phenytoin, primidone, topiramate), HIV drugs (such as nelfinavir, nevirapine, ritonavir), among others.

-If overdose is suspected, contact a poison control center or emergency room immediately.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
-Symptoms of overdose may include severe nausea, vomiting.
-Females may experience sudden/unusual vaginal bleeding.
+Symptoms of overdose may include: severe nausea and vomiting, sudden/unusual vaginal bleeding.